-Vegan, versatile, oat and mushroom “ground beef!”
-Fast and easy to prepare, it is soy-free, gluten-free, nut-free and only 108 calories per 1/4 lb.
+Versatile vegan oat mushroom ground beef !
+It is soy-free, gluten-free, nut-free, high protein, and only 108 calories per 1/4 lb.
 One batch makes about 3 pounds.

 Happy Meatless Monday, everyone!
 I’m about to make it happier with a versatile entrée recipe that will make tonight’s dinner a slam dunk.